BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 Section 8.01 Recordkeeping: The Secretary or his or her designee shall keep or cause to be kept adequate minutes of all Board or committee meetings, and all meetings of committees with Board-designated powers reflecting at a minimum the names of those in attendance, any resolutions passed, and the outcomes of any votes taken.

-a) Records will be kept in both hardcopy and digital formats in an LLC-controlled storage, not to include private computers or systems.
+a) Records will be kept in both hardcopy and digital formats in an organization-controlled storage, not to include private computers or systems.

 b) Information for accessing these records will be made available to all Trustees and staff.